noortan/reading-notes/class05.md

+### in this file we will continue read more about these subjects

 ### Linking to a Specific Part of the Same Page

 At the top of a long page you might want to add a list of contents that links to the corresponding sections lower down.
 Or you might want to add a link from part way down the page back to the top of it to save users from having to scroll back to the top.